Registering to vote is quick and easy. You can register to vote online.

 The open register is an extract of the electoral register, but it is not used for elections.
 It can be bought by any person, company or organisation.
 For example, it is used by businesses and charities to confirm name and address details.
 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register does not affect your right to vote.

-How do I opt out of the open register?
+Opt out of the open register